 The Cardamom mountains have long suffered from a hunting and poaching crisis, alongside habitat destruction due to slash-and-burn agriculture and land speculation.
 The REDD+ project established an award-winning conservation model centered around effective boots-on-the-ground protection of this highly threatened forest area.
 Since 2006, the project has achieved zero poaching of Asian elephants and supported significant […]

 The project has developed a system of rescue, care and release to provide the best possible outcome for the traumatized or injured wild animals that are the victims of this poaching within the Cardamoms region.
-The forest protection units (rangers) operate across the Project Zone removing snares from the forest floor, rescuing wild animals from […]
+The Cardamom Forest Protection Program (CFPP) units operate across the Project Zone removing snares from the forest floor, rescuing wild […]

 In 2020, the Southern Cardamom REDD+ Project continued to face, and face down, an unrelenting series of threats to the forest and its wildlife, while providing communities with crucial support in the midst of the COVID pandemic.
 Ranging from small scale poaching to large scale corrupt land-grabbing, the project has tirelessly defended the highly threatened Cardamom forest.